Jump to content

 Glanville fritillary

-Eleanor Glanville found them in Lincolnshire, but in the UK they are now restricted to the southern part of the Isle of Wight.
-I have failed to see them there on two recent family holidays, but that's down to timing: August is too late by about six weeks.
-Glanville fritillaries are widespread in central Europe, and this one was photographed in the Dordogne.
+Eleanor Glanville found them in Lincolnshire, but in the UK they are now restricted mainly to the southern part of the Isle of Wight, plus some in coastal Dorset.

 Plantains, especially the abundant ribwort plantain, are the larval foodplant, so will they spread north as the climate changes?